aws-observability/aws-otel-ruby/sample-apps/manual-instrumentation/ruby-on-rails/README.md

 For more information on running a python application using manual instrumentation, please refer to the [ADOT Ruby Manual Instrumentation Documentation](https://aws-otel.github.io/docs/getting-started/ruby-sdk/trace-manual-instr).
 In this context, the ADOT Collector is being run locally as a sidecar.

 Use `LISTEN_ADDRESS=127.0.0.1:8080 rails server` to run the application directly in your terminal.
+(While we wait for an upstream `opentelemetry-ruby` [fix to set the correct OTel Exporter endpoint default](https://github.com/open-telemetry/opentelemetry-ruby/pull/1079), you must also set `OTEL_EXPORTER_OTLP_ENDPOINT=http://localhost:4318`).

 Sending metrics to Amazon CloudWatch is not yet validated.
 Check out the [OpenTelemetry Features Status Page](https://opentelemetry.io/status/) to learn more about timelines for metrics.